18 Day Kaleidoscope of South Africa

 Is This Trip Right for You?

 This active program covers a good amount of ground each day.
 Expect from three to four hours walking on some touring days.
 The pace is moderate, however you will encounter some uneven surfaces, stairs, steps and significant slopes.
 A few early wake-ups are required.
+There are two long days spent on the coach between eSwatini and Hazyview, as well as between Hazyview and Johannesburg.
+For your comfort, several stops will be made along the way including a lunch break.
 While the majority of the tour will be performed in an air-conditioned motor coach, game drives will be conducted in small safari vehicles that cannot be air-conditioned.
-Visitors to Kruger National Park are encouraged to consult their health-care providers regarding malaria prophylaxis.
+Visitors to Kruger National Park, Zimbabwe and Botswana are encouraged to consult their health-care providers regarding malaria prophylaxis.
 We suggest you check with your health-care provider before signing up for this tour.
 During this tour, you may come into proximity of wild animals whose actions can be unpredictable.
-Certain inherent risks are involved which should be considered at your own discretion.
+Certain inherent risks are involved which should be considered at your own discretion. .
+Short power outages are a regular occurrence in South Africa.
+Hotels in major cities are equipped with back-up generators so there are no interruptions to normal services, however hotels outside of major cities may have supplemental generators that provide electricity to only essential services.
 This is a Classic program.
 For more information, click here.

 Gate 1 Travel itineraries may contain suggestions for activities for your leisure time; these suggestions do not constitute a recommendation nor an endorsement of any specific service provider and the decision to participate in any such activities should be made independently.